awsdocs/aws-lambda-developer-guide/doc_source/limits.md

 | Total size of all the deployment packages that can be uploaded per region | 75 GB |
 | Size of code/dependencies that you can zip into a deployment package \(uncompressed \.zip/\.jar size\)\.
 Each Lambda function receives an additional 500MB of non\-persistent disk space in its own `/tmp` directory\.
 The `/tmp` directory can be used for loading additional resources like dependency libraries or data sets during function initialization\.  | 250 MB |
 | Total size of environment variables set | 4 KB |

+**Note**
+If the size of your Lambda function's zipped deployment packages exceeds 3MB, you will not be able to use the inline code editing feature in the Lambda console\.
+You can still use the console to invoke your Lambda function\.

 ## AWS Lambda Limit Errors<a name="limits-troubleshooting"></a>